pagkly/Zed/Investopedia3/Non-Issuer Transaction Definition.md

 ## Understanding Non-Issuer Transactions

-Isolated non-issuer transactions are exempt from the registration requirements of the [Securities and Exchange Commission](https://www.investopedia.com/terms/s/sec.asp) (SEC).
+Isolated non-issuer transactions are exempt from the registration requirements of the [[Securities and Exchange Commission]](https://www.investopedia.com/terms/s/sec.asp) (SEC).
 For instance, if Joe sells 100 shares of XYZ stock to his brother, this transaction would be exempt from registration requirements.

-However, once Joe sells those 100 shares to his brother, he officially becomes what's known as a non-issuer [broker-dealer](https://www.investopedia.com/terms/b/broker-dealer.asp).
-Non-issuers can be described as a person or company that doesn't issue securities or have plans to do so and a broker-dealer is a person or firm that buys and sells [securities](https://www.investopedia.com/terms/s/security.asp) for its own account or on behalf of its customers.
+However, once Joe sells those 100 shares to his brother, he officially becomes what's known as a non-issuer [[broker-dealer]](https://www.investopedia.com/terms/b/broker-dealer.asp).
+Non-issuers can be described as a person or company that doesn't issue securities or have plans to do so and a broker-dealer is a person or firm that buys and sells [[securities]](https://www.investopedia.com/terms/s/security.asp) for its own account or on behalf of its customers.

 Regulations are much lighter on non-issuer broker-dealers, although these figures are also very limited in what they can do while legally maintaining this status.

 ## Auditors and Non-Issuer Broker-Dealers

-[Auditors](https://www.investopedia.com/terms/a/auditor.asp) of a non-issuer broker-dealer must be registered with the [Public Company Accounting Oversight Board (PCAOB](https://www.investopedia.com/terms/p/pcaob.asp)) as of the date of the auditor’s report.
+[Auditors](https://www.investopedia.com/terms/a/auditor.asp) of a non-issuer broker-dealer must be registered with the [[Public Company Accounting Oversight Board (PCAOB]](https://www.investopedia.com/terms/p/pcaob.asp)) as of the date of the auditor’s report.
 Auditors are encouraged to begin the registration process with the PCAOB as soon as practicable.
 Non-public broker-dealers are also advised to contact the Commission’s Division of Trading and Markets to discuss individual circumstances if necessary.

 Auditors of non-issuer broker-dealers must continue to comply with Exchange Act Rule 17a-5(f)(3), which states that the auditor “shall be independent in accordance with the provisions of §210.2-01(b) and (c) of this chapter.”
 However, auditors of non-issuer broker-dealers are not subject to the partner rotation requirements or compensation requirements of §210.201(c).1